Guiba2/Bot-Uber/replit.md

 A WhatsApp bot application for scheduling and managing car rides, built with Node.js.
 The bot handles ride requests through WhatsApp conversations, provides automatic geocoding of addresses, calculates routes and prices, and manages ride scheduling with automated reminders and driver notifications.

 ### Recent Changes (October 2025)
+- **Migrated to official SDKs**: Now using `opencage-api-client` and `openrouteservice-js` instead of direct HTTP calls
 - Implemented robust error handling for driver location with fallback to São Paulo coordinates
 - Added complete scheduling system with natural language parsing in Portuguese ("hoje 14:00", "amanhã 18:30")
 - Configured automated reminders (1 hour before ride) and driver notifications via node-cron
+- Enhanced error handling with specific messages for rate limiting, invalid keys, and route not found errors
 - All functionality tested and validated by architect review

 ## User Preferences